exacheck/exacheck-website/pages/features.md

 ### Configuration Reloads

-The configuration can have optional live reloads enabled.
+The configuration can have [optional live reloads][ExaCheck Configuration - Live Reload] enabled.
 Simply changing the configuration file will cause ExaCheck to validate and apply changes automatically without needing to restart any services.

 ### Configuration Validation